iden3/circom_old/TUTORIAL.md

 # circom and snarkjs tutorial

-This tutorial will guide you in creating your first Zero Knowledge zkSnark circuit.
-It will take you through the various techniques to write circuits, and will show you how to create proofs and verify them off-chain and on-chain on Ethereum.
+This tutorial will guide you in creating your first zero-knowledge SNARK circuit.
+It will take you through the various techniques to write circuits and show you how to create and verify proofs off-chain and on-chain on Ethereum.

 ## 1. Installing the tools